Experienced Providence Criminal Defense Attorney Protecting the Constitutional Rights of those Accused of Crimes

 It is very important that you know all of your rights, possible defenses, and also that you have the utmost confidence in your attorney and legal team.
 You will go through this ordeal together; and your attorney will be a lifeline during this challenging time.

 Even if you believe (or prosecutors convince you) that your case is weak and that a conviction is inevitable, you owe it to yourself and your family to seek the best possible legal representation available.
-Contact our proven and respected Providence criminal defense lawyer at Kilroy Law Firm today so our team can begin working on your defense.
+Contact our proven and respected Providence criminal lawyer at Kilroy Law Firm today so our team can begin working on your defense.

 Don’t Wait: Contact Us Today